-My hair was still white a week later when a familiar alarm set off throughout the ship.
+The tips of my hair were still white a week later when a familiar alarm blared throughout the ship.
 Everyone gathered in Tammy’s workroom.

-Rei said, “Please tell me that’s the next stone location.”
+Rei spoke first, “Please tell me that’s the next stone’s location.”

-“It is” I said.
+“It is,” I confirmed.
 I was with Tammy when the alarm went off.

 Cashel came through the door, “So where are we going?”

 “Yes, but it will take another month to reach from here.”